viggy-ravi/portable-one-lead-ecg/README.md

     Button Hardware: https://www.arduino.cc/en/tutorial/button
     Interrupt Routine: https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/

-  Setpup and instructions:
+  Set up and instructions:

     *The one-lead ECG monitor is meant to be easy to use with little instructions.
-    1) Turn Arduino on using button switch.
+    1) Turn Arduino on using button switch
     2) Wait for screen to become blank (initialize)
-    3) After screen prompts user to begin, user can place two fingers from both hands on two separate touch sensors for 30 seconds (data will save)
+    3) To begin, user can place both thumbs on the touch sensors for 30 seconds
-    4) Turn Arduino off using button switch.
+    4) Turn Arduino off using button switch